-Credit risk is the risk that the other party to a financial instrument will fail to discharge their obligation resulting in the credit union incurring a financial loss.
-This usually occurs when debtors fail to settle their obligations owing to the credit union.
+Credit risk is the risk that the other party to a financial instrument will fail to discharge their obligation resulting in the Credit Union incurring a financial loss.
+This usually occurs when debtors fail to settle their obligations owing to the Credit Union.

-There is a concentration of credit risk with respect to investment receivables with the placement of investments with Cuscal who are eligible to receive 100% of the credit union's liquid funds.
+There is a concentration of credit risk with respect to investment receivables with the placement of investments with Cuscal who are eligible to receive 100% of the Credit Union's liquid funds.
 The credit policy is that investments are only made to institutions that are credit worthy.
-Directors have established policies that allow a minimum of 20% of liquid funds to be invested with any one financial institution other than Cuscal.